Authentication Profile Parameters

 A basic authentication profile is appropriate for basic and digest authentication types.

-To create an OAuth2 authentication profile, click the down arrow to the right of the create button and select from the options: client credentials grant, password credentials grant, and JWT bearer grant.
+Where the authentication type is OAuth2, click the down arrow to the right of the create button and select from the options: client credentials grant, password credentials grant, and JWT bearer grant.

 Name